LLMServingSim 2.0: A Unified Simulator for Heterogeneous and Disaggregated LLM Serving Infrastructure

 \niparagraph{Inputs.} As shown in Fig.~\ref{fig:overview}, \simname takes three input specifications: (1) workload configuration, (2) cluster configuration, and (3) hardware performance profiles.
 The workload configuration describes the LLM and request patterns, such as arrival rates and per-request execution traces.
 The cluster configuration defines the deployment environment, including node type and count, CPU settings, memory capacity and bandwidth, and device placement.
 It also defines serving policies, including request routing, parallelism strategies, KV cache eviction, and compute and memory offloading decisions.

 \niparagraph{Profile-based modeling.} To enable fast and accurate evaluation at scale, \simname employs profile-based operator performance modeling.
 We develop an \textit{Operator-level Profiler} built on a PyTorch/HuggingFace-based profiling API, which requires only a single device and minimal code changes, allowing users to collect device profiles without modifying model implementations.
-A one-time profiling pass measures operator-level latency and power using only a single decode block per model-device pair, typically completing within 2.1 hours (e.g., Llama~3.1-70B on NVIDIA H100), after which the collected profiles can be reused across experiments without re-running hardware profiling.
-In addition to real-hardware profiling, \simname can ingest operator-level profiles from external hardware simulators, enabling the evaluation of future accelerator and PIM-based systems without requiring physical hardware.
+A one-time profiling pass measures operator-level latency and power using only a single decode block per model-device pair, typically completing within 2.1 hours (e.g., Llama~3.1-70B on NVIDIA H100).
+Collected profiles can be reused across experiments without re-running hardware profiling.
+In addition to real-hardware profiling, \simname can ingest operator-level profiles from external hardware simulators, enabling the evaluation of future accelerators such as PIM without requiring physical hardware.

 \niparagraph{Serving workflow.} Simulation begins with a one-time initialization step.
 During initialization, the \textit{Execution Planner} constructs the \textit{Serving Engine} by instantiating a \textit{Model Serving Group} (MSG) per model, assigning devices and serving policies, and configuring memory, power, and system topology within the \textit{System Simulator}.
 After this setup, execution proceeds in a runtime loop.
 The \textit{Request Router} dispatches incoming requests to the appropriate MSG, which generates an execution graph for each request batch.
 The System Simulator then evaluates the graph, accounting for communication, synchronization, and multi-tier memory access.
 The loop repeats until all requests are complete, producing both online runtime statistics and final serving performance.